poldham/opensource-patent-analytics/7_homework/ReadMe.txt

 Use one or more of these files to generate a network graph.
 The aim of the assignment is to produce one (or more) network visual that is suitable to display to clients.

+Accessing the Files

+To download all of the files click on the .zip file and then click on Raw.
+The file will then start downloading.
+Use unzip software to decompress.

+The Assignment

 The choice is yours but the pizza_phrases or inventors files are logical targets for the assignment.

 To download a file on Github click on a name and then